kognise/website/src/content/writing/arp.md

 With a bit more Rust code, I created a nice abstraction over this system that automatically chunks messages and deduplicates and gathers them on the receiving side.

 Using [Cursive](https://crates.io/crates/cursive), I built a terminal user interface and implemented a small chat app over ARP.
 On the second day that I was sick, I did some polishing and implemented a presence system for requesting who's online and gratuitously broadcasting when you connect or disconnect.
-This is, in an ironic fashion, close to ARP itself— one could run ARP *on top of ARP* for some true ARPception!
+This is, in an ironic fashion, close to ARP itself — one could run ARP *on top of ARP* for some true ARPception!

 The internet somehow found ArpChat's GitHub repository and it gained some popularity, reaching the top 6 on GitHub Trending with 300 stars in one day!
 I never expected that a tiny project I made while I was sick would garner so much attention, but here we are.
 With the exposure that comes from 1.1k new GitHub stars, I even ended up making a couple of new friends.